Complaints about voter IDs, ballots, long lines in U.S. election

 She said that computer servers had crashed, voters were being asked for ID that was not required, some polling places opened late and multiple locations did not have ballots.

-New Jersey extended the deadline for voters displaced by the storm to fax or email their ballots until Friday.

-(additional reporting by Susan Cornwell and David Ingram in Washington, Jane Sutton and Tom Brown in Miami, Barbara Liston in Orlando and Andrew Longstreth in New York; Editing by Ros Krasny, Marilyn W. Thompson and Paul Simao)
+(additional reporting by Susan Cornwell and David Ingram in Washington, Jane Sutton in Miami, Barbara Liston in Orlando and Andrew Longstreth in New York; Editing by Ros Krasny, Marilyn W. Thompson and Peter Cooney)